Red Sox vs. Nationals Player Props Betting Odds

-Player prop bet options for Justin Turner, Lane Thomas and others are available when the Boston Red Sox visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+You can find player prop bet odds for Justin Turner, Lane Thomas and other players on the Boston Red Sox and Washington Nationals before their matchup at 4:05 PM ET on Thursday at Nationals Park.

 Bet on this matchup or its props with BetMGM!